InSyncWithFoo/pyright-for-pycharm/CONTRIBUTING.md

 to start PyCharm in a sandbox with the plugin installed.
 It may take a while for the first time.

+Note that all tests must not fail.
+Existing tests should be modified to reflect the changes if necessary.
 Open a PR once you are sure that your modifications work correctly.